Jordan-Dennis/Miyake/To Do's.md

  - function to multithread solvers in batches (yet to come)
  - Lower priority is fixing Github
  - Fix the local declarations
- - Linear color scaling for the accuracy and time
+ - I need to calculate the gradients with respect to the parameters and profile.

 # Goals
  - I want to have the profiling script in under _100_ lines